Italian cruiser Gorizia: Fate

 By December, the threat from Allied bombers had increased significantly, forcing the Regia Marina to abandon Messina as a major base.
 On 9 December, the 3rd Division left for La Maddalena further north in Sardinia, arriving the next day.
-Nevertheless, a major attack from USAAF heavy bombers struck La Maddalena on 10 April 1943 and sank and hit Gorizia with three bombs, inflicting serious damage.
+Nevertheless, a major attack from United States Army Air Forces (USAAF) heavy bombers struck La Maddalena on 10 April 1943 and sank and hit Gorizia with three bombs, inflicting serious damage.
 One bomb penetrated the rear superfiring turret and exploded inside and the other two struck the deck abreast of the superstructure on the port side.
 Near misses breached the hull below the waterline, but damage control parties kept flooding to a minimum.
 Two days after the attack, Gorizia steamed to La Spezia for repairs.
 On 19 April, an Allied air attack on the port inflicted minor splinter damage.
 Umberto made another visit to the ship while she was awaiting repair on 20 April.
 Ten days later, the 3rd Division was disbanded, since the two surviving Italian heavy cruisers were out of action, Bolzano having been torpedoed and badly damaged by a British submarine in August 1942.

 Gorizia entered the dry dock in La Spezia to begin repairs on 4 May; she was still under repair when Italy surrendered to the Allies in September.
 The ship's commander initially ordered the caretaker crew to flood the drydock and scuttle the ship when German troops occupied the port, but cancelled the order when it became clear the ship would be of no use to the Germans anyway.
 The Germans later moved the ship out of the dock, anchored her in the harbor, and abandoned her.
 On the night of 21-22 June 1944, British and Italian frogmen used Chariot manned torpedoes to infiltrate the harbor to sink Gorizia and Bolzano to prevent the Germans from using them as blockships; while the commandos did sink Bolzano, they were unsuccessful with Gorizia.
 She remained afloat and heavily listing in April 1945, when Allied forces liberated La Spezia.
 Judged to be too badly damaged to repair, the postwar navy decided to discard the ship.
 She was accordingly stricken from the naval register on 27 February 1947 and broken up for scrap.